fp7-netide/Tools/logger/POX_shim/README.md

 Run:
 * ```apt-get update.```

-Install packages as usual; for instanceh run the next command ,
+Install packages as usual; for instance run the next command ,
 * ```sudo apt-get install rabbitmq-server```

-To start RabbitMQ server
-* ```invoke-rc.d rabbitmq-server start```

-To stop RabbitMQ server
-* ```invoke-rc.d rabbitmq-server stop```

-Second step is to replace the 'pox_client.py' which is in the $HOME/NetIDE/pox/ext folder by the new file 'pox_client.py' which is in this folder.
-Besides, the 'logpub.py' (you can find it in this folder) must be placed in $HOME/NetIDE/pox/ext folder.
+###Third step is to add the LogPub into POX code

+Replace the 'pox_client.py' which is in the $HOME/NetIDE/pox/ext folder by the new file 'pox_client.py' which is in GitHub.

-The 'logger.py' file could be placed where the user prefers.
+## Running

 Before executing the logger we must install 'pika' (The python library that implements AMQP 0-9-1 protocol).
 RabbitMQ server used AMQP protocol.
 Hence, in order to communicate the logger with RabbitMQ server it is necessary to use this library.